Dr Alexa Bellows

 Background

 Alexa is a nutritional epidemiologist whose research focuses on improving food systems to be healthier and more sustainable.
 Alexa uses epidemiology and systems science to study how food system transformations can promote the adoption of healthy and sustainable diets.
 In 2022, she joined the Global Academy of Agriculture and Food Systems as an IMMANA postdoctoral research fellowship to develop a metric to measure the sustainability of food environments and will be piloting the metric in India and Scotland.
 In 2024 she was appointed as a Chancellor's Fellow.
-The aim of her fellowship is to develop new methods to advance food systems science and establish the Food Systems Monitoring and Evaluation Hub (MENU) at the University of Edinburgh.
+The aim of her fellowship is to develop new methods to advance food systems science at the University of Edinburgh.

 Qualifications